angryziber/graal-simple-httpserver/README.md

 There are two subprojects:

 * one written in Kotlin
-* one written in Groovy
+* one written in Groovy (no longer works with updated deps)

 in both cases, running `./gradlew nativeImage` will generate the server.

-The resulting image is ~11MB in both languages.
+The resulting image is ~5MB

 See https://melix.github.io/blog/2019/03/simple-http-server-graal.html for context.